ericwoud/buildR64ubuntu/README.md

 ```
 ssh root@192.168.5.1
 ```
 IPforward is on, the system is setup as router.
-Also see https://github.com/ericwoud/bridgefdbd to make AP work nicely.

 After this, you are on your own.
 It is supposed to be a minimal installation of Ubuntu.